geoffsmith82/Toolbar97/README.md

 # Toolbar97
-This is Toolbar97 that you can download from https://jrsoftware.org/tb97dl.php
+This is an updated version of Toolbar97 that you can download from https://jrsoftware.org/tb97dl.php
 ## Why have I done this?
 I have updated it so that it can be installed in Delphi Sydney 10.4, including 64-bit Windows.
 This will assist people porting old apps to new versions of Delphi.
 There is not to many changes required for the 32-bit version to compile for the 32-bit version of windows.
 The 64-bit required some more changes because of the different pointer size.